 The inner flaps and outer flaps are scored and slotted to the different lengths on the die-cutter.
 When folded, the inner flaps meet at the center of the box, and outer flaps completely overlap.
 With three full layers of combined board over the entire top and bottom, this style provides added cushioning when stacked on its bottom, or added stacking strength when stacked on its side.
 This style is particularly suitable for the heavy duty shipping and packaging.

+Most used to make the E flute, B flute corrugated printed boxes.
 The flaps of bottom panel are creatively cut.
 To assemble, the workers fold the largest bottom panel first, then the two end panels.
 When the remaining bottom panel is folded and pressure is applied near the center, the flap "snaps" into the slot created by the other panels.
 The style is ideal for the light-weight products packaging.
 Because the box bottom is not completely sealed, it may not be ideal for heavy products.

 The style is much the same as the tuck top snap bottom carton box above.
 The tuck top is replaced by the RSC top.

 The integral divider provides the added cushioning to protect the products.
-The box style is particularly suitable for the liquid products packaging, beer and wine bottles, plastic containers and etc.
+The box style is particularly suitable for the liquid products packaging, beer and wine bottles, plastic containers and etc. Most wine shipping cartons have the dividers or partitions inside to protect the wine bottles.

 When assembled, this carton box provides an interlocking thickness on its bottom and on its end panels.
 The style is widely applied in the kitchenware products packaging of the medium weight.